marcsello/blog/posts/alarmclock-pt1/content.md

 Yes, it's an alarm-clock-on-a-chip!
 Isn't this cool?!

 Scanning through the datasheet, revealed me that really all the features of this device (except the radio part) are implemented on this single chip.
-It literally does everything, from handling the backup battery, through generating the alarm tone (yes, it can do that instead of turning on the radio, it can also beep in the morning) to driving the LED display.
+It literally does everything, from handling the backup battery, through generating the alarm tone (yes, it can do that.
+Instead of turning on the radio, it can also beep in the morning) to driving the LED display.

 It takes the 50/60 Hz frequency from the powerline and uses that as the time reference, but it also uses that signal to other things, like driving the common cathodes of the duplex LED display.